Operating during the coronavirus lockdown and beyond

-No. DfE guidance states that: “Household members of those who are sent home do not need to self-isolate themselves unless the child or staff member who is self-isolating subsequently develops symptoms.”
+No. Previous DfE guidance stated that: “Household members of those who are sent home do not need to self-isolate themselves unless the child or staff member who is self-isolating subsequently develops symptoms.”

 - What happens if someone who has been in close contact with an individual who has tested positive for coronavirus starts to display symptoms themselves?

 DfE guidance states that if someone in a group that has been asked to self-isolate develops symptoms themselves within their 10-day isolation period, they should get a test.

 If the test is negative, they “must remain in isolation for the remainder of the 10-day isolation period.
 This is because they could still develop the coronavirus (COVID-19) within the remaining days”.

 If the test result is positive, “they should inform their setting immediately, and must isolate for at least ten days from the onset of their symptoms (which could mean the self-isolation ends before or after the original 10-day isolation period).
 Their household should self-isolate for at least 10 days from when they first displayed symptoms”.

 The definition of a close contact has been clarified in the guidance as: